AI ballot results: 99% YES vote

 Members are increasingly concerned about the use of their voice and likeness, including being digitally scanned on set.
 Equity is fighting for protections for performers based on the principles of explicit consent, transparency of terms, and fair remuneration for usage.

-So far, Equity and Pact have made significant progress in negotiations on protecting performers’ rights when it comes to working with digital replicas (digital copies of real performers) and synthetic performers (artificially generated performers).
+So far, Equity and Pact have made significant progress in negotiations on protecting performers’ rights when it comes to working with digital replicas (digital copies of real performers).
+However, we are fighting for stronger protections in relation to the use of synthetic performers (artificially generated performers).
+This is crucial to defend jobs and aspirations in film and TV.

 Equity is arguing that producers, content owners or any third party should not be using performers' data for this purpose without informed consent.